ejbest/k8lb-example/README.md

 The following model builds High Availability, Load Balancing Nginx servers in Kubernetes containers in response to the interview assignment.

 Each Nginx instance operates its own container building on the alpine:3.10 image from the public docker repository.
 Each Nginx instance presents an IP address of the instance presenting.
 Also, a static IP address list can be found and updated each time there is a scale up or down.
-The command below can do that is in the instructions below.
+The command below can make a static file for addition to a web page or report or console has instructions below.

-In an effort to differentiate my approach and showcase how I become a valuable member of the team, the model uses Terraform to build Elastic Kubernetes Service (EKS) on Amazon AWS.
+In an effort to differentiate my approach and showcase how I become a valuable member of the team; the model uses Terraform to build Elastic Kubernetes Service (EKS) on Amazon AWS.
 The assignment encourages this type of customization so I hoped to impress some of my experience on you.

 #### Commnands to run and test